NoBrainerORM/nobrainer.io/docs/models.md

 ## Polymorphic Models

-To use polymorphic models, simply inherit your classes.
+To use polymorphic models with single table inheritance, simply inherit your classes.
 Example:

 {% highlight ruby %}
 class Admin < User